ganglix/professional-academic-website/content/authors/admin/_index.md

 email: ''

 # Highlight the author in author lists? (true/false)
+## My Perspective
+# The recent demand for life cycle decarbonization of structures highlights the need for a mechanistic understanding of their deterioration.
+From my perspective, existing concrete structures, serving as a significant carbon sink, now outweigh the CO<sub>2</sub> emissions from new construction.
+The key opportunity for industry-wide decarbonization lies in understanding structural deterioration and developing new standards that ensure timely, effective rehabilitation, avoiding unnecessary repairs based on outdated practices.

 highlight_name: true
 ---
 ## Research Focus
-The deterioration of concrete structures presents a significant challenge for global infrastructure.
+The deterioration of concrete and metallic structures presents a significant challenge for global infrastructure.
 Climate change is expected to cause more extreme events, and the increasing use of low-carbon sustainable materials also introduces difficulties in applying existing standards.
 My research addresses these issues by developing integrated [computational modelling](./tag/numerical-simulation) and innovative [field-sensing technologies](./tag/sensor) to accurately predict deterioration processes.

+Beyond concrete degradation, I study metal corrosion in aggressive environments, focusing on electrochemical processes in solutions and porous media relevant to mining.
+My work includes corrosion mitigation, material selection, and numerical modeling to enhance durability and optimize maintenance, particularly for metals exposed to harsh chemical and thermal conditions in potash and underground mining.

-My work aims to extend the [service life](./tag/service-life) of critical infrastructures and guide the implementation of adaptive, proactive maintenance strategies that align with evolving sustainability standards.
+Ultimately, my work aims to extend the [service life](./tag/service-life) of critical infrastructures and guide the implementation of adaptive, proactive maintenance strategies that align with evolving sustainability standards.

-## My Perspective
-The recent demand for life cycle decarbonization of structures highlights the need for a mechanistic understanding of their deterioration.
-From my perspective, existing concrete structures, serving as a significant carbon sink, now outweigh the CO<sub>2</sub> emissions from new construction.
-The key opportunity for industry-wide decarbonization lies in understanding structural deterioration and developing new standards that ensure timely, effective rehabilitation, avoiding unnecessary repairs based on outdated practices.

 {style="text-align: justify;"}